tobanteAudio/juce-cookbook/chapters/setup/resources.md

 ### The Audio Programmer

 `The Audio Programmer` is a YouTube channel which almost only does JUCE related development tutorials.
-He has videos for the basics on getting up & running with the library, introduction to `Components`, an introduction to audio plugin development and interviews with people working in the audio developer industry.
+He has videos for the basics on getting up & running with the library, introduction to `Components`, an introduction to audio plug-in development and interviews with people working in the audio developer industry.
 Each video is `~20-60min` long.

 If you are new to C++ and audio this is a create place to start.